Lewis Pugh Evans: Military career

 Following a year at Sandhurst, Evans entered the British Army with a commission in the Black Watch as second lieutenant on 23 December 1899, and served with the 2nd battalion in the Second Boer War in South Africa.
-He took part in operations in the Orange Free State February to May 1900, including the battles of Poplar Grove, Driefontein and Vet River; operations in the Transvaal May–June 1900, including the actions around Johannesburg, the occupation of Pretoria and the battle of Diamond Hill; and the battle of Battle of Belfast (August 1900).
+He took part in operations in the Orange Free State February to May 1900, including the battles of Poplar Grove, Driefontein and Vet River; operations in the Transvaal May–June 1900, including the actions around Johannesburg, the occupation of Pretoria and the battle of Diamond Hill; and the Battle of Belfast (August 1900).
 After the end of the conventional war he served with his battalion in the Orange River Colony during the Boer guerrilla warfare until peace was declared in June 1902.
 Following the end of the war in South Africa he left Point Natal for British India on the SS Ionian in October 1902 with other officers and men of his battalion, which after arrival in Bombay was stationed in Sialkot in Umballa in Punjab.
 After service with his regiment in India, Evans returned to England and obtained a pilot's certificate.

 First World War

-When the First World War broke out in 1914 he was posted as an air observer with the Royal Flying Corps, but after a few months he returned to the Black Watch and in 1917 was appointed to command the 1st Battalion, Lincolnshire Regiment.
+When the First World War broke out in the summer of 1914 he was posted as an air observer with the Royal Flying Corps, and from May 1915 served as a brigade major, but after a few months he returned to the Black Watch and in 1917 was appointed to command the 1st Battalion, Lincolnshire Regiment.

 On 4 October 1917 near Zonnebeke, Belgium, Pugh was commanding his battalion when the following deed took place for which he was awarded the VC:

 After recovering from his wounds he returned to duty with the 1st Battalion.
 On 9 April 1918 their lines came under attack in the Germans' Spring Offensive in a three-day battle.
 He was awarded for this a Bar to his Distinguished Service Order, the citation for which read:

 At the end of hostilities in November 1918 he was commanding the 14th Infantry Brigade of the 32nd Division with temporary rank of Brigadier-General.

 Awards

 Evans was mentioned in despatches seven times and was awarded the Distinguished Service Order and Bar; the 1914 Star and Clasp; the British War Medal; the Victory Medal; the Order of Leopold (Belgium) and the Croix de Guerre.
-He was made a Companion of the Order of St Michael and St George in 1919, and a Companion of the Order of the Bath in 1938.
-Pugh was also invested as an Officer of the Venerable Order of the Hospital of St John of Jerusalem.
+He was made a Companion of the Order of St Michael and St George in 1919, and a Companion of the Order of the Bath in 1938, and was also appointed an Officer of the Venerable Order of the Hospital of St John of Jerusalem.

 He also as a living recipient of the Victoria Cross received the King George V Silver Jubilee Medal (1935), King George VI Coronation Medal (1937), and Queen Elizabeth II Coronation Medal (1953).

 His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.